 Based upon the structure and the functional group, the different types of organic solvents are as explained below-

 - Aliphatics solvents– These solvents belong to the class of alkenes.
 They are said to be nonpolar in nature.
-Some of the applications of such solvents includes oil extraction, paint, dye, pharmaceuticals, in polymerization and adhesives.
+Some applications of such solvents include oil extraction, paint, dye, pharmaceuticals, polymerization, and adhesives.

 - Aromatic solvents– These like the aliphatic are said to be nonpolar solvents.
 They are utilized as industrial solvents for adhesives, paints, printing inks, extraction processes, decreasing, in insecticides, etc.

-- Carbonyls solvents– These includes esters.
-They are said to exhibit polar properties and are used in the nail paint removers, electronic cleaners, circuit boards, decaffeination, in glues, and also in food flavoring substances.
+- Carbonyls solvents– These include esters.
+They are said to exhibit polar properties and are used in the nail paint removers, electronic cleaners, circuit boards, decaffeination, in glues, and also in food flavouring substances.

 Properties of Organic Solvents